 SECTION 2.
 Authority

-This Ordinance has been prepared in accordance with the provisions of Title 38 Sections 435-449 of the Maine Revised Statutes Annotated (M.R.S.A.), Article VI I I-A of the Maine Constitution, the provisions of Title 30-A, M.R.S.A.
+This Ordinance has been prepared in accordance with the provisions of Title 38 Sections 435-449 (Mandatory Shoreland Zoning Act), of the Maine Revised Statutes Annotated (M.R.S.A.), Article VI I I-A of the Maine Constitution, the provisions of Title 30-A, M.R.S.A.
 Section 3001 (Home Rule), the State's Growth Management Law, Title 30-A, M.R.S.A.
 Section 4312 et seq.

 SECTION 3.
 Applicability

-This Ordinance applies to all land areas within 250 feet, horizontal distance, of the normal high-water line of Webb Lake; within 250', horizontal distance, of the upland edge of a freshwater wetland; and within 100, horizontal distance, of the normal high water line of a stream for State mandated Stream Protection; and within 100' to 250', horizontal distance, of the normal high water line of streams to prevent intensive commercial and industrial use and as depicted on the Official Shoreland Zoning Map.
+This Ordinance applies to all land areas within 250 feet, horizontal distance, of the normal high-water line of Webb Lake; within 250 feet, horizontal distance, of the upland edge of a freshwater wetland; and within 250 feet, horizontal distance, of the normal high water line of a stream that drain to Webb Lake to prevent intensive commercial and industrial use and as depicted on the Official Shoreland Zoning Map.
 This Ordinance also applies to any structure built on, over or abutting a dock, wharf, or pier, or other structure extending below the normal high water line of water body or within a wetland.

-This Ordinance, which was adopted by the municipal legislative body on March 6, 1993, shall be effective upon the approval of the Commissioner of the Department of Environmental Protection.
-A certified copy of the Ordinance, or Ordinance Amendment and zoning map forwarded to the Commissioner for approval must be certified by the attested signature of the chairperson of the Weld Planning Board and the Weld Municipal Clerk.
+This Ordinance, which was adopted by the municipal legislative body on March 6, 1993, and amended on March 4, 2017 the Commissioner for approval must be certified by the attested signature of the chairperson of the Weld Planning Board and the Weld Municipal Clerk.
 If the Commissioner fails to act on this Ordinance within 45 days of its receipt of the Ordinance or Ordinance Amendment, it shall be deemed approved.